The Center for Wound Care & Hyperbaric Medicine at BMC is a Center of Distinction

 "Hyperbaric Oxygen Therapy has been a beneficial treatment option for patients suffering from non-healing wounds for many years," said Dr. Basile.
 "This type of treatment has been used for nearly 40-years, and results in several specific biological actions that enhance wound healing processes.
 The Center for Wound Care and Hyperbaric Medicine will provide clinical wound care combined with hyperbaric medicine, if necessary, and represents the highest level of care for patients with problem wounds.
 In addition, the staff will provide patients and caregivers with valuable educational tools, and will work closely with them to ensure the most successful outcomes."

 The Center for Wound Care & Hyperbaric Medicine at Berkshire Medical Center has been named a Center of the Year for numerous years.
-Healogics is the largest wound care company in the United States, managing over 600 centers.
-According to Healogics, the BMC Center was chosen as 2014 Center of the Year in recognition of it's heal rates, days to heal, medical leadership, and overall clinical accomplishments.
+According to Healogics, the largest wound care company in the U.S., the BMC Center was chosen as 2014 Center of the Year in recognition of it's heal rates, days to heal, medical leadership, and overall clinical accomplishments.

 Other services include bioengineered skin grafting and negative pressure wound therapy.